 E-biking is allowed on all motorized trails in Gunnison National Forest.
 However, these bikes are not permitted on any non-motorized trails in Gunnison National Forest.
 There is a large concentration of motorized trails between the Cement Creek and Brush Creek drainages, which would be a good place to start planning a route.
 Check out Crested Butte Mountain Bike Association’s e-bike page for a complete list of trails open to e-bikes in Crested Butte.

 All trails at Hartman Rocks Recreation Area are open to electric bikes.
-Beginners might want to start on Evan’s Loop (Sea of Sage, Lost Dog and Broken Shovel).
-Intermediate riders will want to check out Aberdeen Loop and the other trails south of the Powerline Road.
-Expert riders will enjoy The Ridge and Collarbone.
+Beginners might want to learn the ropes on Evan’s Loop (Sea of Sage, Lost Dog and Broken Shovel).
+Intermediate riders will want to explore Aberdeen Loop and the other trails south of the Powerline Road.
+Expert riders will enjoy The Ridge and Josh-o’s.

 E-bikes are not allowed on any trails in the Signal Peak trail system.

-Trail etiquette for e-biking is identical to that of mountain biking.
+Trail etiquette for e-biking is identical to that of mountain biking, with added emphasis on being alert and courteous towards slower-moving trail users.

 Check out the International Mountain Bike Association’s Rules of the Trail to learn more about etiquette and Leave No Trace practices for electric bikers and mountain bikers.